diablodale/dp.docs/docs/_max/attributes/flooronbang.md

 ---

-Output [`@floor`](floor.md) values as messages on every bang from the messages (fifth) output.
+Output [`@floor`](floor.md) values as messages on every bang from the messages (fifth) outlet.
 More efficient than separately querying the `@floor` attribute on every bang.